NVIDIA/NVFlare/docs/quickstart.rst

 A simple Dockerfile is used to capture the base requirements and dependencies.
-In this case, we’re building an environment that will support PyTorch-based workflows, and in particular MONAI as presented in the `hello-monai <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-monai>` example.
+In this case, we’re building an environment that will support PyTorch-based workflows, in particular the `Hello PyTorch with Tensorboard Streaming <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-pt-tb>` example.
 The base for this build is the NGC PyTorch container.
 On this base image, we will install the necessary dependencies and clone the NVIDIA FLARE GitHub source code into the root workspace directory.